hvitorino/flowjur/README.md

 # flowjur

 A Clojure library designed to run clojure functions as part of a workflow.

 Each step should have a name and a handler wich is a function of arity 1 designed to receive a context hashmap used to read/store shared data throught all steps of the workflow.

+All functions should take a context and forward the context to keep the state flowing throught the execution, including the error handler, so flow's output shows what's happened during execution.

 ## Usage